 Hi, I’m Jessica Lowry.

 I am a certified Iyengar yoga instructor and a classically trained actor (CAEA) who performs, creates and directs for theatre.
-I am also a mother of three powerful and energetic young beings who teach me magnitudes about all the above subjects- and their connections.
+I am a mother of three powerful and energetic young beings who teach me magnitudes about all the above subjects- and their connections.

 My creative work focuses on projects that align my yoga practice with creative writing and performance in schools, theatre organizations, arts institutions and for public presentation.